 While working on your version of the Alumni Survey you may consider these useful tips.
-The Administrative Assistant will provide you with the data you need for contacting your alumni.
+The Administrative Assistant to the Provost will provide you with the data you need for contacting your alumni.
 It is important to obtain your alumni distribution list right before you will be administering the survey.
 The alumni database is being constantly updated and you want to use the most current emails of your alumni.
-Survey only alumni who graduated in the past six years.
+While administering your alumni survey furnish it to the period under review - six-years.